Futsch1/image-sieve/README.md

 [![Crates.io](https://img.shields.io/crates/v/image_sieve.svg)](https://crates.io/crates/image_sieve)

 # ImageSieve
-GUI based tool to sort images based on taken date and similarity, categorize them according to their creation date and archive them in a target folder.
+ImageSieve is a GUI based tool to assist in sorting images based on taken date and similarity, categorize them according to their creation date and archive them in a target folder.

 ![Screenshot](doc/walkthrough.gif?raw=true "ImageSieve")

-ImageSieve aims to help in the process of sorting through images and videos taken with several devices and collect the images and videos worth keeping in a folder structure suitable for archiving or to eliminate potential duplicates or irrelevant images .

-ImageSieve also includes a mechanism to automatically categorize images according to user defined events based on their taken dates.
-The sorting progress is stored on a per-folder basis, so that it can be resumed later.
-Images can be analyzed for similarity based on the taken date and on an image similarity algorithm.

-The idea of working with ImageSieve is as follows: Copy all the images and videos taken in a period of time with various devices to a single folder or folder structure.
-Open this folder with ImageSieve and select which items to discard.
-Create events for the sorting period and finally move the selected items to your image archive folder.
+Imagine all the images and videos taken by you and your family with your camera sand smartphones.
+From time to time, it makes sense to organize these in a common photo library in a way that you can easily retrieve them afterwards and not keep duplicate or bad images.
+ImageSieve can assist in that: just put all those images and videos in a single folder, open the folder with ImageSieve, mark the images and videos as discarded which are not worth keeping, define some major events in the time period (like a birthday, a trip or a wedding), select a target folder and ImageSieve will do the work for you.
+You can always stop your work and resume later, since your progress is automatically saved.

+To help with the process, ImageSieve will mark images as similar which are taken close to each other in time.
+This is useful to avoid duplicates and bad images.
+It can also try to find images which are similar to each other in terms of content.

 ## Features
 - Supports plenty of image formats (jpg, tiff, gif, bmp, webp, png), many raw image formats and videos in mp4, avi, mov and mts format
 - Browse images and videos from a folder structure in the order of their creation
-- Select which images to keep and which to discard
+- Select which images to discard
 - Images which resemble each other and images being taken within a customizable number of seconds are considered similar and are highlighted to support sorting
 - Manage events with a name, a start and an end date for the images to sort to automatically assign the images to an event
 - Discarded images and events are saved so that the sorting process can resume later